whitleyv/whitleyv.github.io/_publications/OceansLunch.md

 ---
-title: "Breaking internal waves on sloping topography: connecting parcel displacements to overturn size, interior-boundary exchanges, and mixing" % Project
+title: "Breaking internal waves on sloping topography: connecting parcel displacements to overturn size, interior-boundary exchanges, and mixing"
 collection: publications
 permalink: /publication/OceansLunch
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'